RadiantSundog/seedling/journals/kyrstin-jones.md

 I updated plants queries to be cleaner.
 I deleted database.py.
 I added a db variable to client.py for use in other queries.
+I also cleaned up backend code (fixed variable names, made some things more concise)

+## July 20, 2023
+Today, I worked on:
+-JournalUpdate.js
+-JournalDetail.js
+-store.js
+-Authapi.js

+I worked on getting the journal update form working and added a button to the detail page.
+Took out commented code.